-A joint is defined as a point where 2 bones articulate or make contact.
-Joints can be classified in 2go ways: (1) histologically, based on the type of connective tissue which is dominant in the joint or (2) functionally, based on the amount of movement permitted between the bones forming the joint.
-Based on the histological classification, the 3 types of joints in the human body are fibrous, cartilaginous, and synovial.
-Based on the functional classification, the 3 types of joints are synarthrosis (immovable), amphiarthrosis (slightly moveable), and diarthrosis (freely moveable).
-The 2 classification schemes correlate: synarthroses are fibrous, amphiarthroses are cartilaginous, and diarthroses are synovial.
+A joint is a point where two bones make contact.
+Joints can be classified either histologically on the dominant type of connective tissue functionally based on the amount of movement permitted.
+Histologically the three joints in the body are fibrous, cartilaginous, and synovial.
+Functionally the three types of joints are synarthrosis (immovable), amphiarthrosis (slightly moveable), and diarthrosis (freely moveable).
+The two classification schemes correlate: synarthroses are fibrous, amphiarthroses are cartilaginous, and diarthroses are synovial.

-A fibrous joint is often called a fixed joint and is where fibrous tissue comprised mainly of collagen connects bones.
-Fibrous joints are usually immoveable (synarthroses) and they have no joint cavity.
+A fibrous joint is a fixed joint where fibrous tissue comprised primarily of collagen connects bones.
+Fibrous joints are usually immoveable (synarthroses) and have no joint cavity.
 They are subdivided further into sutures, gomphoses, and syndesmoses.

-In cartilaginous joints, the bones are attached by hyaline cartilage or fibrocartilage.
-Based on the type of cartilage involved, the joints are further classified as primary and secondary cartilaginous joints.
+In cartilaginous joints, the bones attach by hyaline cartilage or fibrocartilage.
+Depending on the type of cartilage involved, the joints further classify as primary and secondary cartilaginous joints.

-Synovial joints are freely mobile (diarthroses) and are often considered the main functional joints of the body.
+Synovial joints are freely mobile (diarthroses) and are considered the main functional joints of the body.
 Its joint cavity characterizes the synovial joint.
-The cavity is surrounded by the articular capsule which is fibrous connective tissue that is attached to each participating bone just beyond its articulating surface.
-The joint cavity is filled with synovial fluid, secreted by the synovial membrane (synovium) which lines the inside of the articular capsule.
+The cavity is surrounded by the articular capsule, which is fibrous connective tissue that is attached to each participating bone just beyond its articulating surface.
+The joint cavity contains synovial fluid, secreted by the synovial membrane (synovium), which lines the articular capsule.
 Hyaline cartilage forms the articular cartilage, covering the entire articulating surface of each bone.
 The articular cartilage and the synovial membrane are continuous.
-Some synovial joints also have associated fibrocartilage, for example, menisci, between the articulating bones.
+Some synovial joints also have associated fibrocartilage, such as menisci, between articulating bones.

 The histological and functional classification schemes offer a broad understanding of joints.
 Within these categories, each specific joint type (suture, gomphosis, syndesmosis, synchondrosis, symphysis, hinge, saddle, planar, pivot, condyloid, ball, and socket) has a specific function in the body.

-Of the fibrous joints, sutures and gomphoses are found only in the skull and the teeth, respectively, and were discussed in the introduction.
+Of the fibrous joints, sutures and gomphoses are found only in the skull and the teeth, respectively.

-A syndesmosis, an amphiarthrosis joint and the third type of fibrous joint, maintain the integrity between long bones and resists forces that attempt to separate the two bones.
-All syndesmoses are amphiarthroses, but each specific syndesmosis joint permits a different amount of movement.
-For example, the tibiofibular syndesmosis primarily provides strength and stability to the leg and ankle during weight bearing; however, the antebrachial interosseous membrane of the radioulnar syndesmosis permits rotation of the radius bone during forearm movements.
+A syndesmosis, an amphiarthrosis joint, and the third type of fibrous joint maintain integrity between long bones and resists forces that attempt to separate the two bones.
+All syndesmoses are amphiarthroses, but each specific syndesmosis joint permits a different degree of movement.
+For example, the tibiofibular syndesmosis primarily provides strength and stability to the leg and ankle during weight-bearing; however, the antebrachial interosseous membrane of the radioulnar syndesmosis permits rotation of the radius bone during forearm movements.
 The interosseous membranes of the leg and forearm are also areas of muscle attachment.